DoctorMcKay/node-b2ens/README.md

 $ b2ens generate-syncfile
     Interactively guides you through creating a syncfile

+$ b2ens download
+	Download and decrypt files from the B2 bucket

+	Options:
+	      --help         Show help
+	      --dir          Remote directory to download.
+Omit to download everything -o, --output       Path to output directory on local disk (files will be overwritten)    [required] -s, --syncfile     Optional path to syncfile.
+If provided, you don't need to separately pass --bucket, --key-id, or --app-key
+	  -b, --bucket       name of bucket to download files from --key-id       B2 key ID to use to access your bucket --app-key      B2 application key to use to access your bucket --private-key  Path to PEM-encoded private key used to decrypt files                 [required]

 $ b2ens encrypt-file <path to public or private key> <input file path> [output file path]

 $ b2ens decrypt-file <path to private key> <input file path> [output file path]